-Advanced Communication Network Engineering

-Professor Ito, Professor Yamada, Professor Omachi,

-Professor Nishiyama

-This course provides students with wide-ranging and in-depth specialized knowledge of communication engineering and, of all related fields, communication networks.
+Advanced Communication Network Engineering 2 credits Elective Required Professor Ito, Professor Omachi, Professor Nishiyama This course provides students with wide-ranging and in-depth specialized knowledge of communication engineering and, of all related fields, communication networks.
 It also examines current problems and corresponding new problem-solving methods, with a focus on cultivating the problem-finding and problem-setting abilities of doctoral students.
 The subjects of this course are the construction of communication networks and systems that integrate information systems and communication networks.

-Advanced Wave Engineering

-Professor Chen, Professor Matsuura, Professor Yoshizawa

-This lecture presents the fundamentals and applications of light waves, radio waves, and sound waves in communications engineering and related fields, with a wide scope and deep range in the fields of wave engineering.
+Advanced Wave Engineering2 creditsElective RequiredProfessor Chen, Professor Matsuura, Professor YoshizawaThis lecture presents the fundamentals and applications of light waves, radio waves, and sound waves in communications engineering and related fields, with a wide scope and deep range in the fields of wave engineering.
 The cutting-edge researches on the wave phenomena are also introduced.

-Advanced Wave Transmission Engineering

-Professor Hanyu, Professor Tanaka, Professor Otsuji, Professor Hirooka, Professor Suematsu, Professor Homma

-The series of lectures provide broad and deep expertise about generation and propagation of light waves and electromagnetic waves in electrical communication engineering and the related fields.
-Students will discover current issues and study new problem-solving methods to deal with them.
-Lectures mainly focus on cultivating abilities of problem-finding and problem-setting for doctoral course students

-Advanced High-Speed Communication Engineering

-Professor Otsuji, Professor Yasaka, Professor Yamada, Professor Suematsu

-This series of lectures provide with various topics in the field of highspeed and high frequency communication engineering.
+Advanced Wave Transmission Engineering 2 credits Elective Required Advanced High-Speed Communication Engineering 2 credits Elective Required Professor Otsuji, Professor Yasaka, Professor Suematsu This series of lectures provide with various topics in the field of high-speed and high frequency communication engineering.
 Each lecture consists of a review and discussion in the areas of microwave, infrared, submillimeter wave, terahertz, acoustoelectronic, and quantum electronic engineering.

-Advanced Spintronics Materials and Engineering

-Professor Endo, Professor Saito, Professor Ishiyama, Professor Shirai,

-Professor Fukami, Professor Okamoto, Professor Mizukami,

-Professor Ogane, Associate Professor Ogawa,

-Associate Professor Otsuka, Associate Professor Kanai,

-Associate Professor Greaves, Associate Professor Naganuma

-Spintronics is an important core research field which supports related technologies such as next-generation electronics, data storage systems, bio-medical applications, and motors.
-The aim of this class is to acquire broad and deep expert knowledge of spintronics including magnetic materials, various device applications and new paradigms of electronics.

-Patent and utility model rights are protected as rights stipulated by law or rights on legally protected interests.
+Advanced Spintronics Materials and Engineering2 creditsElective RequiredProfessor Endo, Professor Saito, Professor Ishiyama, Professor Shirai,Professor Fukami, Professor Okamoto, Professor Mizukami,Professor Oogane, Associate Professor Ogawa,Associate Professor Otsuka, Associate Professor Kanai,Associate Professor Greaves, Associate Professor NaganumaSpintronics is an important core research field which supports relatedtechnologies such as next-generation electronics, data storage systems,bio-medical applications, and motors.
+The aim of this class is to acquirebroad and deep expert knowledge of spintronics including magneticmaterials, various device applications and new paradigms ofelectronics.
+Intellectual Property Strategy 1 credits Elective Required Professor Ishida Patent and utility model rights are protected as rights stipulated by law or rights on legally protected interests.
 The basic concept of intellectual property will be systematically studied with concrete examples.
 The lecture is given over a two-day intensive course, so paying attention to the separate lecture schedule is necessary.

-During the two weeks to three months of the doctor's program, R & D activities will be conducted at research institutes, R & D departments, factories, etc. in Japan as on-the-job training.
+Domestic Internship Training1~2 creditsElective RequiredAll FacultyDuring the two weeks to three months of the doctor's program, R & D activities will be conducted at research institutes, R & D departments, factories, etc. in Japan as on-the-job training.
 Through this training, you will learn how to practice daily university research in the field of research and development, and experience and understand product planning, market research, product development, manufacturing, quality control, group collaborative work, etc. in companies.
 The trainee submits a report to the training place and the academic advisor, and if the academic advisor recognizes that the research and development activities have been carried out, credits will be granted.
 1 credit for training for 37.5 hours or more and less than 75 hours, and 2 credits for training for 75 hours or more.

-During the two weeks to three months of the doctor's program, R & D activities will be conducted at research institutes, R & D departments, factories, etc. outside Japan as on-the-job training.
+International Internship Training1~2 creditsElective RequiredAll FacultyDuring the two weeks to three months of the doctor's program, R & D activities will be conducted at research institutes, R & D departments, factories, etc. outside Japan as on-the-job training.
 Through this training, you will learn how to practice daily university research in the field of research and development, and experience and understand R & D planning, research, product development, manufacturing, quality control, group collaborative work, etc. The trainee submits a report to the training place and the academic advisor, and if the academic advisor recognizes that the research and development activities have been carried out, credits will be granted.
-1 credit for training for 37.5 hours or more and less than 75 hours, and 2 credits for training for 75 hours or more.
+1 credit for training for 37.5 hours or more.